fountain pens.

 my go-to ink. beautiful dark teal, flows very well, no notes! iroshizuku inks are very no-fuss and write beautifully in all of my pens. iroshizuku inks are my favorite line so far.

-another go-to of mine. i like this one in my M nibs because of the shading. feels like channeling a cloudless day into your writing.
+another go-to of mine. i like this one in my M nibs because of the shading but not as much in my F nibs. feels like channeling a cloudless day into your writing.

 a beautiful ink but i just prefer the other colors; why use black ink when i have freedom to use whatever i want? (ok so this is actually a very dark grey and it does get some very nice shading but still)